 At the Oct.
 2 City Council meeting, Councilmembers Ungar, Yasinow, Seren and Stein expressed support for meetings between the tenants’ group and the city’s professional staff to discuss the future of this proposal.
 The first meeting occurred about a week later.
 Mayor Stephens and City Manager Tanisha Briley expressed willingness to find a way work with us, but also suggested that the Board of Education may expect the city to proceed with an RFQ/RFP process to find developers interested in the site, as they apparently agreed before the tenants were aware of the Board’s plans to unload the property.

-Offers to meet with the Board of Education have been rebuffed.
+The tenants’ initial offers to meet with the Board of Education were rebuffed.
 On Nov.
 6, the board discussed the Coventry building at its public meeting (video; the relevant portion begins at 1:13:00).
 Their discussion was about leases, rents and costs; the campus proposal was never mentioned.
-You can read our response here.
+You can read our response and Cleveland.com’s coverage.